 - Minimal turfgrass areas

-Cities such as Denver, Las Vegas, and Phoenix have adopted xeriscaping ordinances to curb excessive water use in landscaping.
+Cities like Denver, Las Vegas, and Phoenix have adopted xeriscaping rules to stop people from using too much water on their yards.

 Industrial Water Reuse Systems